 K-means, as shown in Algorithm (\ref{kmeansclustalg}) is a clustering algorithm that attempts to minimize the following objective

-where k is the number of clusters, $S_i$ denotes the cluster set i, $c_i$ the centroid of cluster i, and $||.||$ the euclidean norm.
+where k is the number of clusters; $S_i$ denotes the cluster set i; $c_i$ the centroid of cluster i; and $||.||$ the euclidean norm.

-Since k-means relies upon the hyperparameter k to define the number of clusters beforehand, we must select a criteria to find the potential best k.
-For this purpose, we suggest the fraction of variance explained, mathematically expressed as
+Since K-means relies upon the hyperparameter k to define the number of clusters beforehand, we must select a criteria to find the potential best k.
+For the purpose at hand, the fraction of variance explained by the centroids is a good choice, which is mathematically expressed as

 where $n_i$ is the number of examples in cluster i and $\bm{\mu}$ denotes the feature mean.